Under a Raging Moon (album): Background

-The tracks "Let Me Down Easy" and "Rebel" were written by Bryan Adams and Jim Vallance.
-Adams appears in the original music video for the former, despite not appearing on the studio recordings for either track.
+According Vallance "Rebel" is about small-town England, as best they could imagine it if, for example, Daltrey had worked in a shop or a factory and not become famous.
+It is also about finding the courage to change, to leave behind all that's familiar.
+It was also their best attempt at not writing a "boy-girl" song, and was later recorded by Adams on his fifth studio album Into the Fire.
+"Let Me Down Easy" was originally written for Stevie Nicks, but it's not known if she had ever listened to it.
+Vallance was happy with Daltrey's performance.

 As with Daltrey's previous studio album Parting Should Be Painless (1984), he covered a Kit Hain song in "Fallen Angel".

+"It Don't Satisfy Me" is the shortest track on the album, and was co-written by producer Alan Shacklock, and Daltrey.
+As with "Move Better in the Night" it features a harmonica solo by Mark Feltham.

-The title track "Under a Raging Moon" was written by John Parr and Julia Downes.
-It was said that John Entwistle had wanted to perform this song with the Who instead of "Won't Get Fooled Again" at Live Aid in 1985, but Pete Townshend disagreed so Entwistle decided to record his own version on his live solo album Left for Live (1999) as a further tribute to Moon.
+The album's final and title track "Under a Raging Moon" was written by John Parr (of "St. Elmo's Fire (Man in Motion)" fame) and Julia Downes.
+It was said that John Entwistle had wanted to perform this song with the Who instead of "Won't Get Fooled Again" at Live Aid, but Pete Townshend disagreed so Entwistle decided to record his own version on his live solo album Left for Live (1999) as a further tribute to Moon.

 The album featured Ringo Starr of the Beatles' son Zak Starkey playing drums; this was Starkey's second studio album that he had worked on, the other being Sun City released in the same year by the protest group Artists United Against Apartheid.
 It was also his first work with a Who member, working around the same time with John Entwistle on The Rock (1996), originally planned for release in 1986.
 Starkey went on to tour and record with the Who from 1996 to 2025.

+For the first time since his third solo studio album One of the Boys (1977), Daltrey is credited as a co-writer on four tracks: "Don't Talk to Strangers", "The Pride You Hide", "Move Better in the Night" and "It Don't Satisfy Me", this would be the most co-writes that he'd contribute until his eighth solo studio album Rocks in the Head (1992).